heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 #### Export the sagaMiddleware
-This is where we created the middleware we used in `src/store/createStore.js`.
+This is where we create the middleware we used in `src/store/createStore.js`.
 We create an `injectSaga()` function so that we don't have to muck with the middleware directly outside of `createStore.js`.
 In order for a saga to respond to redux actions it needs to be "run" by the saga middleware.

 ```js
 // ... snippet from src/store/sagas.js